Diane-cumulus/cldemo-roh-docker-swarm/README.md

 If you want to try running the Cumulus RoH container in your own environment you can use the automation provided in this repository as a starting point or experiment manually with the container.
 Notice we're passing in the Quagga.conf file as well to configure the Quagga Routing Daemon upon container startup.

-# Start the Container
+# Start the RoH Container
 docker run -itd --name=cumulus-roh --privileged --net=host \
     -v /root/quagga/daemons:/etc/quagga/daemons \
     -v /root/quagga/Quagga.conf:/etc/quagga/Quagga.conf \
     cumulusnetworks/quagga:latest

-# Stop the Container
+# Stop the RoH Container
+docker stop cumulus-roh

+# Remove the RoH Container from the Host
 docker rm -f cumulus-roh